Description: The traditional sculpted stools of the Ashanti

 through these stools that the Ashanti communicate with

-their ancestors.
 For the Ashanti the stool is the central

 object in their spiritual lives.
 Ancestral stool temples and